wpilibsuite/frc-docs/source/docs/getting-started/getting-started-frc-control-system/frc-update-suite.rst

 |NI Activation Wizard 2|

-The serial number you entered at the “User Information” screen should appear in all of the text boxes, if it doesn’t, enter it now.
+Enter the serial number.
 Click “Activate”.
 Note: If this is the first time activating the 2019 software on this account, you will see the message shown above about a valid license not being found.
 You can ignore this.